kirbydesign/designsystem/.github/ISSUE_TEMPLATE/housekeeping-request.md

 <!-- Replace the paragraph below with your own description -->

-Please provide a clear and concise description of what needs housekeeping and the reason for doing it.
+Add a clear and concise description of what needs housekeeping along with a reason for doing it.

 **Alternatives**

 <!-- Replace the paragraph below with your own description -->

-Please provide a clear and concise description of any alternative solutions you've considered (if any).
+Provide a clear and concise description of any alternative solutions you've considered (if any).

 **Additional context**

 <!-- Replace the paragraph below with your own description -->

-Please add any other context about the housekeeping request e.g, links or screenshots.
+Add any other context about the housekeeping request e.g, links or screenshots.

 ## Tasks